FORZpewpew/xai_integrated_hessians/README.md

 ## Features
 - Compute Integrated Hessians for feature interaction analysis.
 - Support for RoBERTa and other transformer-based models.
-- Example usage with IMDb sentiment analysis dataset.
+- Example usage with sentiment analysis on custom input text.

 ## Installation